 The Municipal Sustainability Initiative (MSI)

-The Government of Alberta is committed to ensuring municipalities have the financial resources they need to support their local infrastructure priorities and build strong, safe and resilient communities through the Municipal Sustainability Initiative (MSI).
+The Municipal Sustainability Initiative (MSI) helps support local infrastructure priorities and build strong, safe and resilient communities.
 Municipal Affairs has allocated almost $6.7 billion to municipalities since the program launched in 2007.
 This has meant communities across Alberta have been able to build and rehabilitate their roadways and bridges, water and wastewater systems, public transit facilities, and recreation and sport facilities, and other key local priorities.

 - the MSI operating budget is being maintained at $30 million;